alish999/my_project/README.md

-this is new project .. i couldn't continue my classes due to some problem.. i will try to cover all the classes soon through all the upload videos.
+this is new project .. i couldn't continue my classes due to some problem.. i will try to cover all the classes soon through all the uploaded videos.